Strong Converse Theorems for Multimessage Networks with Tight Cut-Set Bound: Discrete Memoryless Network and the First Main Result

 for all $\varepsilon\in [0,1)$, where

-Comparing \eqref{Rcutset} to \eqref{Rcutset2}, we observe that the union and intersection are swapped and consequently, ${\mathcal{R}}_{\text{cut-set}}\subseteq {\mathcal{R}}_{\text{out}}$ with strict inequality for many classes of networks.
+Comparing \eqref{Rcutset} to \eqref{Rcutset2}, we observe that the union and the intersection are swapped and consequently ${\mathcal{R}}_{\mathrm{cut-set}}\subseteq {\mathcal{R}}_{\mathrm{out}}$ holds, where the inequality is strict for many classes of networks.
 Thus, Theorem \ref{thmMainResult} is considerably stronger than the main theorem in \cite{FongTan16Jan}.
 In particular, Theorem \ref{thmMainResult} establishes the strong converse for the following four networks: the physically degraded DM-RC, the physically degraded DMN, the semi-deterministic DM-RC, and the DM-RC with orthogonal sender components.
 Strong converses for these important networks were not proved in our previous paper \cite{FongTan16Jan}.
 The proof of Theorem~\ref{thmMainResult} is based on the method of types~\cite{Csi97}, which is completely different compared to the R\'enyi divergence approach in our prior work~\cite{FongTan16Jan}.
-It seems challenging (to the authors) to use other standard strong converse proof techniques to prove Theorem~\ref{thmMainResult} such as the R\'enyi divergence approach~\cite{FongTan16Jan, PV10}, the information spectrum method \cite{Han10} and the blowing-up lemma \cite[Ch.~5]{Csi97} \cite{Marton86}. \end{Remark}
+It seems challenging (to the authors) to use other standard strong converse proof techniques to prove Theorem~\ref{thmMainResult} such as the R\'enyi divergence approach~\cite{FongTan16Jan, PV10}, the information spectrum method \cite{Han10}, the blowing-up lemma \cite{Csi97,Marton86} and the reverse hypercontractivity method~\cite{LHV2017}.
+In particular, the hypercontractivity method seems to be most pertinent to problems whose capacity regions contain auxiliary random variables whereas the cut-set bound does not contain auxiliary random variables.
+Since the blowing-up lemma and the reverse hypercontractivity method are based on analyzing the product channels $\prod_{k=1}^N q_{\mathbf{Y}|\mathbf{X}}(\mathbf{y}_k|\mathbf{x}_k)$, they are not suitable for proving strong converse for a DMN with feedback due to Remark~\ref{remarkMemoryless}. \end{Remark}

-\begin{Remark} The proof of Theorem~\ref{thmMainResult} implies that for any fixed rate vector $\boldsymbol{R}$ lying outside the cut-set bound $\mathcal{R}_{\text{cut-set}}$, the average probabilities of correct decoding of any sequence of $(n, \boldsymbol{R})$-codes tend to~0 exponentially fast.
+\begin{Remark} The proof of Theorem~\ref{thmMainResult} implies that for any fixed rate vector $\mathbf{R}$ lying outside the cut-set bound $\mathcal{R}_{\mathrm{cut-set}}$, the average probabilities of correct decoding of any sequence of $(n, \mathbf{R})$-codes tend to~0 exponentially fast.
 See~\eqref{convProofEq16} in the proof for the derived upper bound on the non-asymptotic probability of correct decoding.
 In other words, we have proved an \emph{exponential strong converse} for networks with tight cut-set bound (cf.\ Oohama's works in~\cite{oohama15} and~\cite{oohama16} that established exponential strong converse for broadcast channels).
 We leave the exact characterization of the strong converse exponent to future work. \end{Remark}